-Where you land on the spectrum between the two systems will depend completely on the type of phone you prefer using.
-Both systems do a good job at their intended purposes, which is to offer enough smartphone functionality to be convenient without distracting too much from driving (they’re still distracting — a recent study found using CarPlay is more distracting than driving drunk.
+Where you land on the spectrum between the two systems will depend completely on the type of phone you prefer.
+Both systems do a good job of their intended purposes, which is to offer enough smartphone functionality to be convenient without becoming a distraction.
+Well, they’re still distracting — a recent study found using CarPlay is more distracting than driving drunk.

 Still, if you have an iPhone, there’s no reason to jump ship for Android Auto.
 Either system will get the job done — just be sure you’re saving some attention for the road ahead.

 - GM plans to phase out Apple CarPlay for EVs, go all-in on Android integration